 Bardsley’s Fish and Chips

-The secret to their success is in the freshness of the food.
-Everything is cooked to order, served crispy, golden and piping hot – and you can order wine!
-It’s worth reserving a table at the weekend.
+The secret to their success is in freshness of the food.
+Everything is cooked to order, served crispy, golden and piping hot – and they serve wine!
+The staff also couldn’t be more welcoming.
+Book ahead if you plan to visit at the weekend.

 Find Bardsley’s Fish and Chips at 23A Baker St, Brighton BN1 4JN